 Shungite is used in the paint pigment “carbon black,” and it can sometimes leave a mark on surfaces when rubbed or scratched.
-Each crystal comes with its own information and care scroll.

 House of Formlab Cabinet of Curious Crystals are hand-picked with a focus on their energy when held and their aesthetic beauty.